Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

 You take osimertinib once a day.
 Your doctor, nurse or pharmacist will tell you how many tablets to take.
 Always take them exactly as you are told to.
 This is important to make sure they work as well as possible for you.

-Try to take your tablets at the same time each day.
+Osimertinib can be taken with or without food.
+You should try to take your tablets at the same time each day.
 Swallow them whole with water.
 Do not chew, break or crush them.

 Other things to remember about your tablets:

-- Keep them in the original package and at room temperature, away from heat and direct sunlight.
+- Keep them in the original package and at room temperature, away from moisture, heat and direct sunlight.

-- If your treatment is stopped return any unused tablets to the pharmacist.
+- If your treatment is stopped, return any unused tablets to the pharmacist

 We explain the most common side effects of this treatment here.
 We also include some less common side effects.